Skip to main content

 Michigan's property tax system assesses commercial properties at 50% of their true cash value, a figure determined each year by local assessors using mass appraisal techniques.
 While Proposal A caps annual taxable value increases at the rate of inflation for existing owners, that protection vanishes the moment a property changes hands.
 The resulting uncapping after a sale resets the taxable value to the full State Equalized Value, frequently producing a dramatic spike in the new owner's tax bill.
 Even long-held properties are not immune: assessors periodically recalibrate values using broad market data that may not reflect the individual characteristics of your building — its vacancy, deferred maintenance, lease structure, or functional limitations.

 The Michigan Tax Tribunal is the primary venue for commercial property tax disputes.
 Unlike residential appeals, which typically begin at the local Board of Review, commercial owners can petition the Tribunal directly — bypassing the Board of Review entirely.
 Petitions must be filed by May 31 of the tax year, a hard deadline that applies statewide regardless of when your assessment notice arrives.
 Once filed, most cases proceed through negotiation with the municipality before reaching a formal hearing.
 Understanding the assessment methodology your jurisdiction uses — and where it diverges from your property's actual market value — is critical to building a persuasive case.
 Owners who wait until after the deadline or attempt to navigate the Tribunal without proper preparation often leave significant savings on the table.
+Properties benefiting from Michigan special act abatements like PA 198 Industrial Facilities Tax exemptions follow their own valuation rules that still need careful review.
 For a full breakdown of this year's filing calendar, see our guide to Michigan property tax deadlines for 2026.

 Commercial properties are assessed at 50% of true cash value under Michigan law